November 2016 — Black Friday

 Which I don’t.

 It used to be a funny quirk — my Drew Barrymore Never Been Kissed era.
-Lately, though?
-It’s starting to feel less like a rom-com setup and more pathetic.
-When I imagined being loved, it wasn’t dramatic or cinematic.
-Just someone who looked at me like they wanted to stay.
+Lately, though, it’s starting to feel less like a rom-com setup and more like something’s wrong with me.
+Like I’m falling behind everyone else.
+When I imagine being loved, it isn’t dramatic or cinematic.
+Just someone who looks at me like they want to stay.

-I smiled, couldn’t help it.
+I smiled.
 “You owe me thirty-seven minutes of warmth.”

 “Deal.”
-She plopped down beside me, handing me one of the cups.
+She plopped down beside me and handed me one of the cups.
 It was hot chocolate.
-“So, what's on your mind, my melancholy queen?”
+“So, what’s on your mind, my melancholy queen?”

-“I don’t know,” I said, picking at the edge of my cup.
+“I don’t know,” I said, picking at the edge of the cup.
 “I was just thinking. . .
 I’ve never had a boyfriend.
 Never even kissed anyone.
 That’s weird, right?”

-Constanza blinked at me like I’d grown a second head.
-“Okay, first of all—stop binge-watching vintage rom-coms with your aunt.
+Constanza blinked at me like I’d just confessed to a crime.
+“Okay, first of all, stop binge-watching vintage rom-coms with your aunt.
 Second, no, it’s not weird.
 It’s called having standards.”

 I squinted at her.
 “But you’ve been kissed.
 You had a boyfriend, too.”

-We walked a while, past the playground, into the part of the park where the trees rustled loud enough to sound like applause.
-We spent the rest of the afternoon walking and talking about everything and nothing.
-Her twin nieces.
-Her loud family.
-My aunt’s obsessive love for Christmas decorations.
+We walked past the playground, into the part of the park where the trees rustled loud enough to sound like applause.
+We spent the rest of the afternoon talking about everything and nothing — her three-year-old nieces, her loud family, my aunt’s obsession with Christmas decorations.
 The sky turned from pale gray to lavender before we noticed.

 “Sleepover?”
 I asked, hopeful.